Register for Our Webinar: The DORA Deadline with McDermott Will and Emery.

 With OTSI on the horizon and hundreds of other global trade compliance regulations to keep on top of, it can take a lot of work to ensure your organization remains fully compliant.

-When someone in your business wants to know if they can purchase technology goods from Taiwan, or supply goods to Uzbekistan, they can ask our tool the question directly through Microsoft Teams, Slack, or in an email, and Policy AI will give a fully referenced answer based on your own policies.
+When someone in your business wants to know if they can purchase technology goods from Taiwan, or supply goods to Uzbekistan, they can ask our tool the question directly through Microsoft Teams, Slack, or in an email, and AI Agents will give a fully referenced answer based on your own policies.

 You can also compare your own policies to official regulations.
 So, when OTSI regulations are released in full, you can stress-test your own policies against them and understand where you have gaps, and which parts of your policies you need to update.